How to Analyze Survey Data Without a Statistics Background

 That is the difference between reading survey data and analyzing it.
 Not sophistication for its own sake.
 Actionable specificity.

-You do not need to learn statistics
+Do I need to learn statistics to do this?

 None of this required you to know what a chi-squared test is.
 Or an F-statistic.
 Or what p < 0.001 means beyond "this is almost certainly not a coincidence."